 The Fund will invest in populations disproportionately impacted by poverty so that we can transform today’s inequalities into quality of life for all families and communities.
 The Fund’s investments will generate opportunities for community-driven solutions to align and partner with larger economic development efforts that support sustainable, living wage jobs and entrepreneurism.
 The Fund will also invest in strategies that utilize the strengths of our diversity and that build social cohesion among stakeholders as an equally important outcome.

 The 2014 KPCF grant cycle is now closed.
 This year we received 153 LOIs, a record number!
-35 applicants were invited to submit full proposals.
-Final decisions are being made and applicants will be notified by December 12.
+35 applicants were invited to submit full proposals and 19 proposals were funded.
+Read more about it here.

 During the last two weeks of April, we held four information sessions about the 2014 KPCF cycle.
 This was an opportunity for organizations and community members to learn more about the Fund’s strategies and priorities.

 Did you miss them?
 NWHF Community Engagement Officer Michael Reyes Andrillon has recorded this webinar to answer your questions.